Professor J. Michael Walton

 1984-90 Governor, Rose Bruford College of Speech and Drama.

-1984-7 Member of the Training Committee, The Directors Guild of Great Britain.
+1984-7 Member of the first Training Committee, The Directors Guild of Great Britain.

 1972-3 Visiting Professor, University of Denver.